 I know you’re still in nursing school, but the time will come when you are seeking employment.
 The ‘exciting’ areas and specialties in nursing are usually very desirable and don’t often take new graduates.
 You might get lucky and land your dream job, but if you don’t then don’t let it get you down.
 With just a few of years of experience under your belt you should be able to transfer into just about any nursing specialty you desire (I’m living proof).
 If you hate your first nursing job, after a year most will hire you readily.

 13. Being a team-player is critical.

-If you’re a introvert the time is now to get comfortable working with others.
+If you’re an introvert the time is now to get comfortable working with others.
 No nurse can operate on an island.
 You will often need help from your peers.
-In nursing school you will need help with studying, group projects, and graduating preparation.
+In nursing school, you will need help with studying, group projects, and graduation preparation.
 On the job you will need the help giving baths, answer call lights, and any number of things you may be too busy to tackle that way.
 Be prepared to give what you expect to get back or else you’re going to have a miserable experience in nursing school and as a nurse.

 14. Maintain contact with your non-nursing friends.

 The time will come when you are no longer in nursing school and you may or may not maintain contact with your nursing school classmates.
 If you do, that’s awesome.
 Even so, you need to be friends with people who aren’t nurses.
 Not every conversation has to focus on bodily functions or nursing horror stories.
 It’s nice to have a friend who doesn’t want to talk about nursing because moments with him or her are moments when you can truly escape from being a caregiver.

 15. It’s okay to enjoy nursing school.